Dalmatian

 View all of the Dalmatian images!

-The breed forever immortalized in pop culture thanks to Disney’s “101 Dalmatians”, soon became the hound of choice for the wealthy being driven about in carriages, serving as miniature polka-dotted bodyguards.
+Forever immortalized in pop culture thanks to Disney’s “101 Dalmatians,” this breed soon became the hound of choice for the wealthy population that was driven about in carriages.
+They served as miniature polka-dotted bodyguards.

 Size and Weight

-These dogs are medium size dogs.
+Dalmatians are medium-sized dogs.
 Males can grow to be 23 inches tall at the shoulder while females grow as tall as 22 inches.
 Both males and females weigh 60 pounds fully grown.
-At seven weeks old, puppies weigh around 12 pounds.
-They are fully grown at 16 months.
+At seven weeks old, puppies weigh around 12 pounds, and they are fully grown at 16 months.

 Common Health Issues